• Skip to primary navigation

 • Blend the soup until smooth.

-• Stir in the parsley, the lemon juice and the petals that you kept aside.
+• Stir in the parsley, lemon juice, and petals you kept aside.
 Adjust the seasoning and serve with crispy bread or croutons!

 Top view of a Dutch oven full of soup with cream and chopped parsley.